jupyterlab-contrib/jupyter-ui-toolkit/packages/components/src/checkbox/README.md

-# Visual Studio Code Checkbox
+# Jupyter Checkbox

-The `vscode-checkbox` is a web component implementation of a [checkbox element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Input/checkbox).
+The `jp-checkbox` is a web component implementation of a [checkbox element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Input/checkbox).

 ## Attributes